Social Thinking has helped over 2.5 million educators,

 solving to improve: conversation & social connection, executive functioning, friendship & relationship

-teaching frameworks show educators, caregivers, therapists, children, students, and clients how the social
+and teaching frameworks show educators, caregivers, therapists, children, students, and clients how

-world operates and why through concrete, specific vocabulary, and explicit step-by-step instruction.
-And
+the social world operates and why through concrete, specific vocabulary, and explicit step-by-step

-it provides developmentally based strategies and engaging activities to support social learners ages four
+instruction.
+And it provides developmentally based strategies and engaging activities to support social

-concepts, vocabulary, and strategies to help guide social learners in some of the most significant learning of
+practical concepts, vocabulary, and strategies to help guide social learners in some of the most